pakeke-constructor/ideas/question_buses.md

 But it doesn't know what other mods are loaded!
 It also doesn't know the context of the game outside of it's pure little abstract layer.

-So, we turn to *reverse event buses.*
+So, we turn to *question buses.*

 -----------------------

-With reverse event buses, we have two functions:
+With question buses, we have two functions:
 ```lua
 -- asks a question
 umg.ask(question, reducer, ...)